UvaishLunsheth/myrepo/README.md

 - **Describe Tables**: Retrieve information about the structure of tables such as column names, data types, and constraints.

 - **Close the Connection**: Close the connection to the database using the `conn.close()` method to free up resources.

+Ensure all these processes are performed within a Jupyter Notebook environment for seamless execution and analysis.

 ## Data Visualization